-Therefore, Vision Super Pty Ltd has not prepared consolidated financial statements as at and for the year ended 30 June 2016.
+Therefore, Vision Super Pty Ltd has not prepared consolidated financial statements as at and for the year ended 30 June 2015.

-- 2. Summary of significant accounting policies (continued) - (c) Basis of non-consolidation (continued)
+(c) Basis of non-consolidation (continued)

 The entity that has not been consolidated is: Vision Holding Company Pty Ltd (trustee).
 The Company does not have any other subsidiaries.